 12. Students should arrive at the bus stop 5 minutes before the bus scheduled to arrive.

 Only principals have the authority to suspend transportation service; however, in an emergency situation the Director of Transportation may suspend services temporarily.

 1. A student whose behavior is such that it directly jeopardizes the safe operation of the school bus, or who refuses to follow the directions of the driver will lose his bus riding privilege without receiving previous warnings.
 Immediate loss of riding privilege can result from vandalism, fighting, abusive language or gestures directed toward school personnel, failure to cooperate with driver, possession and/or use of drugs, weapons, etc., throwing/spitting objects or any other actions that jeopardize the safety of student passengers or school personnel.

 2. Bus discipline procedures involving identified special education students are determined individually.

 a.
 First Offense — Assigned seat by the bus driver.

 b.
 Second Offense — Write up sent to Principal who will then contact parents regarding issues on the bus.

 c.
-Third Offense - Write up sent to principal/ Loss of riding priveleges for time set by Principal and Transportation Office.
+Third Offense - Write up sent to principal/ Loss of riding privileges for time set by Principal and Transportation Office.